nuthanc/faang/approach.md

 * Use directions array
 * Move continously in one direction till you reach some boundaries or is already visited before moving on to the next direction
-* Use of Stack or Recursion and seen Set
+* Use of Stack or Recursion and seen 2D array

 ### BFS in 2D-Arrays